 UA innovation grants to total as much as $1M

-Faculty and students at the University of Arkansas will be able to apply for innovation grants totaling up to $1 million through a new university program funded mostly with television revenue related to the airing of UA sporting events.
-"The university will invest up to $1 million in this fund annually to support cutting-edge ideas and collaborations.
+FAYETTEVILLE -- Faculty and students at the University of Arkansas will be able to apply for innovation grants totaling up to $1 million through a new university program funded mostly with television revenue related to the airing of UA sporting events.

 Add your comments below